 - Your date won’t be easily grossed out.
 If you pass out, throw up, or get a nosebleed, he/she won’t run the other way.

-Contrary to popular belief, many EMS personnel have issues dealing with vomit and bodily fluids.
-It’s not uncommon for the EMS provider to blow chunks on a scene or in the truck with a patient on the stretcher while the EMS crew is sitting in the airway seat.
+Contrary to popular belief, many EMS personnel have issues dealing with vomit and other bodily fluids.
+It’s not uncommon for an EMS provider to blow chunks on a scene or in the truck with a patient on the stretcher while the EMS provider is sitting in the airway seat.